Mike McCartney: Musical career

-Photographic career
+Photography career

 McCartney was a photographer during his entire musical career, and has continued with photography since then.
 Beatles' manager Brian Epstein nicknamed him "Flash Harry" in the early 1960s because he was always taking pictures with a flash gun.
 He has published books of pictures that he took of the Beatles backstage and on tour and, in 2008, brought out a limited edition book of photos that he had taken spontaneously backstage at Live8.
 In 2005, McCartney premiered and exhibited a collection of photographs that he had taken in the 1960s, called "Mike McCartney's Liverpool Life", both in Liverpool and other venues, such as the Provincial Museum of Alberta.
 In addition, an exhibition book of the collection was published.
 He also took the cover photograph for Paul McCartney's 2005 solo album Chaos and Creation in the Backyard.
+Mike McCartney's North Highlands, a collection of his photographs taken in the Scottish Highlands, was published in 2009, with a foreword by Charles, Prince of Wales.

 Personal life

-The McCartney brothers also have a sister named Ruth whom their father Jim adopted in 1964, when he married her mother Angela Williams.
-McCartney married Angela Fishwick in 1968.
-They later divorced.
-They have three daughters: Benna, Theran, and Abigail Faith.
-He later married Rowena Horne and they have three sons: Joshua, Max, and Sonny.
+The McCartney brothers also have a sister named Ruth whom their father Jim adopted in 1964 when he married her mother, Angela Williams.
+Mike McCartney married Angela Fishwick on 7 June 1968 and they had three daughters: Benna, Theran, and Abigail Faith; they later divorced.
+He married Rowena Horne on 29 May 1982 and they have three sons: Joshua, Max, and Sonny.

+In 2019, McCartney was awarded the British Empire Medal in the Queen's Birthday Honours for "services to the community in Merseyside".